nathancday/ride_finder/README.md

     + Currently the app uses `library(googleway)` to interact with Google APIs

 Notes:
 For security purposes this app does not include a Google API key.
-If it does I made a mistake and have sence inactivated the compromised key.
+If it does I made a mistake and have sense inactivated the compromised key.
 If you are trying implement features like Google Directions, you will need a valid key of your own, which you can make [here](https://developers.google.com/maps/documentation/directions/get-api-key).